-Note: This option is only available if Read Radio is clicked and parameter settings are NOT sent from a template to the radio.
+Note: This option is only available if the Read Radio button is clicked and parameter settings are NOT sent from a template to the FGR3-C-U or FGR3-CE-U.

 3.2.2.
 Point-to-MultiPoint Network Quick Start (Terminal Interface)